 - GST eliminates the cascading effects of Tax.

 - A business registered with GST can avail input credit of GST paid on purchase invoices

 - Efficient deployment of resources

 A letter of undertaking is a document that the user provides declaring the fulfillment of all requirements under GST.
 It is mandatory to furnish LUT to export goods or services or both without paying IGST.
 If the exporter fails to provide the LUT, then he has to pay IGST or provide an export bond.

 Shops & Commercial Establishments is an act.
 That provides for the regulation of conditions of work and employment in shops and commercial establishments.

-Shops and Establishment License is must if the company has an office.
+A shops and Establishment License is must if the company has an office.
 In which persons employed are mainly engaged in office work, a hotel or restaurant, boarding, café, etc.

 - P.T.
 Registration

 Under the Professional Tax Regulations, an employer must obtain TWO registrations.
 Depends on the status of whether there are people employed by the business or not.

 1. Professional Tax Employer Registration – Certificate of Enrollment (EC):